Application for payment Pay application Construction billing

 • A continuation sheet for line-item SOV billing detail

 That is why people often associate “application for payment” with G702/G703-style billing.
 But not every project uses that exact format.
+For a broader walkthrough of the AIA-style process, see the AIA G702/G703 billing guide.

 Why applications for payment get delayed or rejected